 ORS stands for Oral Rehydration Solutions.
-It’s a mix of Glucose, Sodium, Chloride and Potassium.
+It’s a mix of Glucose, Sodium, Chloride, and Potassium.
 You can buy it at any pharmacy and I recommend taking some sachets or tablets with your anywhere you go.

-You do not want to run to a pharmacy in the centre of Kathmandu and put up a show in front of the pharmacist where you demonstrate that water is bursting from your bum.
+You do not want to run to a pharmacy in the center of Kathmandu and put up a show in front of the pharmacist where you demonstrate that water is bursting from your bum.
 Although hilarious, not the best way to do it.

 In case you find yourself in the middle of the Gobi desert (like me!), without any ORS, you can always make it yourself.
 ORS is a not a Delhi Belly cure, but it does help the symptoms.